hammond756/bonchef-monorepo/README.md

 - **Testing**: Playwright for E2E testing
 - **AI Integration**: OpenAI for chat and image generation

+### Seeding test data for Supabase

+An easy way to create a seed.sql file for Supabase is to simple create objects locally and dump the database.
+See this GH comment: https://github.com/orgs/supabase/discussions/9251#discussioncomment-6481081

 ### Project Structure

 - `/src/app`: Next.js App Router pages and API routes